-After making an appointment with your GP or specialist, you will be asked to give some health history and information as well as have a physical exam.
+After making an appointment with your GP or specialist, you will be asked to give some health history and information and have a physical exam.
 Your medical professional will then assess your neck lump by checking how hard or soft it is, how big it is and ensuring there aren’t more lumps going undetected.
-More tests might be necessary at this stage but it will ultimately determine the underlying cause and your treatment options.
+More tests might be necessary at this stage, but they will ultimately determine the underlying cause and your treatment options.
 An ultrasound scan (with or without a biopsy) is usually the most helpful investigation if an investigation is needed.

 Treatment Options for Neck Lumps

 Treatments vary depending on the underlying cause.
-Lumps are often not treated as a standalone condition as they are almost always a symptom of something else.
-Because of this, neck lump treatment comes down to what they are caused by, for example, a neck lump caused by an ear infection, will subside as a result of the infection being treated.
-Lumps as a result of bacterial infections will be treated with antibiotics and cancer-related lumps will be treated with radiotherapy, chemotherapy or surgery.
-In some cases lumps are surgically removed - benign thyroid lumps pressing on surrounding structures, congenital lumps e.g. branchial cysts or thyroglossal duct cysts, benign fatty lumps (lipomas) or parathyroid lumps causing high calcium levels in the blood.
+Lumps are often not treated as a stand-alone condition as they are almost always a symptom of something else.
+Because of this, neck lump treatment comes down to what they are caused by; for example, a neck lump caused by an ear infection will subside as a result of the infection being treated.
+Lumps as a result of bacterial infections will be treated with antibiotics, and cancer-related lumps will be treated with radiotherapy, chemotherapy or surgery after an appropriate work-up.
+In some cases, lumps are surgically removed - benign thyroid lumps pressing on surrounding structures, congenital lumps e.g. branchial cysts or thyroglossal duct cysts, benign fatty lumps (lipomas) or parathyroid lumps causing high calcium levels in the blood.

 Mr Olarinde runs a weekly multidisciplinary (with several other specialists) neck lump clinic in his NHS practice.
 This clinic is a screening clinic where patients with suspected cancer are quickly identified and investigated.
-Mr Olarinde’s specialist interest is in treating head and neck disease (both cancerous and non cancerous disease).
+Mr Olarinde’s specialist interest is in treating head and neck diseases (both cancerous and non-cancerous diseases).
 He has developed the expertise to appropriately investigate and treat different kinds of neck lumps.
 He replicates the practice of multidisciplinary working for patients with neck lumps in his private practice.

-So if you’ve noticed a neck lump forming, you now know it is a symptom of a variety of illnesses from benign to severe, and best caught early on.
-You might be feeling worried or anxious about the symptom so give us a call today on 0114 321 6522 or drop us a message to discuss your concerns, and take the first step to getting help and peace of mind!
+So if you’ve noticed a neck lump forming, you now know it is a symptom of various illnesses, from benign to severe, and best caught early on. if you have any concerns about your neck lump, give us a call today on 0114 321 6522 or drop us a message to discuss your concerns, and take the first step to get help and peace of mind!